Skip to main content

 Learn more about signature weights in the Signature and Multisig Encyclopedia Entry.

-See how to do this in step five of the Issuing an Asset Tutorial.
+See how to do this in the optional steps of the Issuing an Asset Tutorial.